Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Reasoning_and_proof.md

 **Indirect proof**: type of proof of a conditional in which the consequent is negated, and by deduction a contradiction is found, which means that the consequent is true.
 [Ch05_S06](https://www.ck12.org/reader/reader-index.html#section/2932952/5.6/9549314)

-## Equality and congruence properties, operation properties, two column proofs (Propiedades de la igualdad y la congruencia, propiedades de las operaciones, demostraciones a dos columnas)
+## Algebraic and congruence properties (Propiedades de la igualdad y de la congruencia)
 [Ch02_S04](https://www.ck12.org/reader/reader-index.html#section/2932928/2.4/9549314)

 (Propiedades de la igualdad)